learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 ## Writing Down the Elements in a Set

-Mary dropped off her Pet's at Nina's house and finally made her way to the highway.
+Mary dropped off her pets at Nina's house and finally made her way to the highway.
 Awesome, her vacation has begun!
 She's approaching an exit.
 At the end of this particular highway exit, cars can either turn left (L), go straight (S) or turn right (R).
 It's pretty busy and there are two cars driving close to her.
 What you'll do now is create several sets.
 You won't be using Python here, it's sufficient to write the sets down on paper.
 A good notion of sets and subsets will help you calculate probabilities in the next lab!

 Note: each set of action is what _all three cars_ are doing at any given time